 The complex was designed by Wright, between 1902 and 1905, for businessman Darwin D. Martin (1865–1935).

 At the time, Martin was an executive at Larking Soap Company, for which Wright was designing his famous Larking Building, unfortunately demolished in 1949; therefore, Martin had the occasion to appreciate Wright’s work and commissioned him the design of a residential complex for his and his sister’s families in Buffalo’s Parkside neighborhood.

 As anticipated, the complex is made up of various buildings.

 The 4,400 square-foot Barton House was the first construction to be completed.
 It was designed to accommodate the family of Martin’s sister, Delta, and her husband George Barton.

 The largest building of the complex is the residence of Darwin Martin’s family.
 The Martin House is a two-story red brick construction, with a floor area of 14,978 square feet, comprising a living room, a main dining room, a smaller dining room for the staff, a kitchen, a reception room, an office, a library, a sewing room, eight bedrooms, four bathrooms (all at the second floor), and a porch.

-The original complex included other three buildings: the Carriage House (housing stables and the chauffeur’s apartment), the 2,655-square-foot Conservatory greenhouse, and a 100-foot-long covered passage, the Pergola, that connects all the complex’ buildings to one another.
+The original complex included three other buildings: the Carriage House (housing stables and the chauffeur’s apartment), the 2,655-square-foot Conservatory greenhouse, and a 100-foot-long covered passage, the Pergola, that connects all the complex’ buildings.

 A fourth building, the small Gardener’s cottage, was built in 1909.

 The Carriage House, the Conservatory, and the Pergola, which were demolished in 1962, were reconstructed between 2004 and 2007, based on original drawings, following an ambitious $50 million restoration project, developed by Hamilton Houston Lownie Architects, started in 1996 and still ongoing.
 The project includes the restoration of the estate’s historic landscaping, also designed by Wright, based on a study developed by Bayer Landscape Architecture.

 Overall, the Darwin D. Martin House Complex can be considered the epitome of Wright’s Prairie Houses, with all the distinctive elements of the style, such as strongly marked horizontal lines, cruciform plans often featuring pergolas and verandas, hip roofs with large overhanging eaves, masonry and timber construction, a simple decoration, and a strong integration of architecture and landscape.